tonycknight/code-katas/unique-random-values.md

 ### What you can do, and what you must have:

 - The method *must* match the above signature
-- The method *must* provide random numbers
+- The method *must* provide unique random numbers
 - You *must* have tests covering *all* aspects of your code

 ## We need unit tests!